farnoosh27/NLP/DevOps/CICD.md

 ### Setuptools
 ### PIP
 ## pyproject.toml vs setup.py
+pyproject.toml is formerly setup.py as it contains all the metadata of the projects and dependencies.
+What is cool about it is thata is's extendible and we can put other tools such as [tool.bandit]

 [Python Enhancement Proposal (PEP) 518](https://peps.python.org/pep-0518/#:~:text=This%20PEP%20specifies%20how%20Python,execute%20their%20chosen%20build%20system.), which describes a mechanism for specifying minimum and maximum version requirements for Python packages.
 PEP 518 introduces the use of a new file called pyproject.toml for specifying build system requirements and build backend configuration.